EstrellaSpaans/SQL_Stack_Overflow_Analysis_and_Dashboard/README.md

-# SQL Stack-Overflow Analysis With BIGQUERY and Dashboard in Data Studio
+# SQL Analysis With BIGQUERY and Dashboard in Data Studio
 This project helped me to apply the basics of SQL and get acquainted with BIGQUERY public data sets.

 ## **Business Questions**